benhuds/db2w-ml-examples/README.md

 Flex One is a paid Db2 Warehouse on Cloud plan, but the amount of IBM Cloud credits incurred during this tutorial is minimal.

-We'll load some flight data into your system once it's set up, then train and run a simple ML model on it to predict flight delays.

 ### Loading data